nondejus/AwesomeUnityCommunity/README.md

 * [DFVolume](https://github.com/keijiro/DFVolume "") - Distance-field volume generator for Unity.
 * [Unity Volumetric Fog](https://github.com/SiiMeR/unity-volumetric-fog "") - Volumetric fog implementation in Unity.
 * [LiveScan3D-Hololens](https://github.com/MarekKowalski/LiveScan3D-Hololens "") - A Unity application for receiving and rendering point clouds on Hololens and other devices. (#MIXED REALITY)
-* [Simple Light Probe Placer](https://github.com/AlexanderVorobyov/simple-light-probe-placer) - it is simple tool for Unity3d and it help you easily place Light Probes in your scene.
+* [Simple Light Probe Placer](https://github.com/AlexanderVorobyov/simple-light-probe-placer) - It is simple tool for Unity3d and it help you easily place Light Probes in your scene.
+* [VolumetricLinesUnity](https://github.com/johannesugb/VolumetricLinesUnity) - Source of the Volumetric Lines Asset from Unity's Asset Store.

 ## :bar_chart: UI <a name="ui"></a>